 If the recording is anywhere near decent, I will start with a Noise Gate that is set to just above the static noise level of the room.
 No higher or I am chopping off word starts & ends which makes the speaker sound clipped.

 I then add Equalization or Tone Control to the voice.
 I am very careful with this.
 I look to enhance the voice only a tiny amount.
 Too much is far too much.
 The aim is to have the voice sound natural as the presenter is speaking.

 Edit the Performance – I then settle myself in and listen through the whole audio program from start to finish, making any adjustments that are necessary.
-At this point, I am chopping out breaths, lip smacks, ums (which should be few to none if it is a good performance), pops or other noises like mouse clicks as the program page gets turned.
+At this point, I am chopping out breaths, lip smacks, ums, pops or other noises like mouse clicks as the program page gets turned.
 Soon the performance will look like this:

-ometimes there will be noises like pops, bangs or stray clicks in the middle of words.
+Sometimes there will be noises like pops, bangs, or stray clicks in the middle of words.
 These are a bit of fun as I have to locate them and create a very fast edit that balances reducing the noise with keeping the voice intact.

 Again, I know people say, oh just do it with software.
 Sure, you can do that.
 But I am about preserving the speaker’s persuasiveness and not letting a program strip away things that make that good performance – human tone & cadence

 As a human I can tell if there should be more or less space, if there is music, I can even choose to shuffle a phrase to match the music for a bit more power.
 This is cadence and only a person can feel this.